matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 _paq(['setDomains', ["*.hostname1.com/product1", "hostname2.com/product1"]]);
 ```

-Learn more about this use case [Tracking subdirectories in separate websites](#tracking-subdirectories-in-separate-websites).
+Learn more about this use case [Tracking subdirectories of a domain in separate websites](#tracking-subdirectories-of-a-domain-in-separate-websites).

 ### Disabling Download & Outlink tracking